 Round 2, 48th overall

-There isn’t as much information about the following rounds.
+There isn’t as much published about days two and three.
 The deeper a mock draft goes the more of a guessing game it becomes.
 Different writers may have great internal sources, but there are so many variables in play that it makes predictions very difficult.